CBJ GUIDE TO FLOOD PREPAREDNESS

 • Make a go bag – Pack food, water, medications, important documents, and pet supplies.

-• Know where you’ll go – Plan evacuation routes and coordinate with neighbors.
+• Know where you’ll go – Plan evacuation routes, sheltering and parking (see below), and coordinate with neighbors.

 • Protect your property – Move valuables to higher ground and use sandbags or water barriers if needed.